Re-energising the North East of England, one lithium-ion battery cell at a time…

 For Senior Project Manager, Graeme Borthwick, “the sustainable legacy of this project is its role in decarbonising the global manufacturing industry I have been involved in for so long.”

 “To be involved in a such a pivotal scheme in Britain’s history that will not only inspire a new generation of electric cars, but also provide for future generations of families in Cambois and the surrounding areas – and future drivers like my son – it’s a very proud feeling.
 It certainly makes the drive home after work very rewarding.”

 Senior Project Manager, Graeme Borthwick

-Not only is Britishvolt placing the UK at the heart of the global battery conversation, it is also showcasing the country’s world-class battery research and development ecosystem on the global stage, partnering with leading academia and universities to collaborate on ambitious decarbonisation strategies and ensuring the right skillsets for the battery sector exist as we transition into the next industrial revolution.
+Not only is the project placing the UK at the heart of the global battery conversation, it is also showcasing the country’s world-class battery research and development ecosystem on the global stage, partnering with leading academia and universities to collaborate on ambitious decarbonisation strategies and ensuring the right skillsets for the battery sector exist as we transition into the next industrial revolution.

 In short, Sir William Armstrong’s words still ring true today; “However high we climb in the pursuit of knowledge, we shall still see heights before us, and the more we extend our view, the more conscious we shall be of the immensity which lies beyond.”
-For ISG and Britishvolt however, our journey to net zero is just getting started.
+For ISG our journey to net zero is just getting started.